Quansight-Labs/ndindex/docs/indexing-guide/index.md

   produce an array with the exact same resulting shape with elements in the exact same corresponding places.

-To be sure, it is possible to *construct* indices that chose specific elements based on their values.
+To be sure, it is possible to *construct* indices that choose specific elements based on their values.
 A common example of this is masks (i.e., [boolean array indices](boolean-array-indices)), such as `a[a > 0]`, which selects all the elements of `a` that are greater than zero.
 However, the resulting index